 The rising importance of hosting webinars (short for a web seminar consisting of live audio and video) has made virtual career fairs a job seeker favorite.
 With hosts hosting anywhere between 3 to 8 sessions on average (you don’t want to overwhelm the audience) bringing together the best industry experts and keynote speakers, here are some guidelines to take into consideration in order to plan webinars in sync with best practices:

 Planning your virtual career fair’s content strategy is an integral part of the host’s responsibilities.
-By using the right resources, design, and processes, not only does the virtual event prove to be visually enticing, but also informative for job seekers and influence their decision to apply.
-Simply put, content is widely considered to a be direct reflection of the brand.
-By investing time and efforts into crafting unique landing page, event layout, booth designs, and sharing information via formats that best click with the audience, your online event provides all the right touch-points to drive company awareness and promote vacancies.
+By using the right resources, design, and processes, not only does the virtual event prove to be visually enticing, but also informative for job seekers and influences their decision to apply.
+Simply put, content is widely considered to be a direct reflection of the brand.
+By investing time and efforts into crafting unique landing pages, event layout, booth designs, and sharing information via formats that best click with the audience, your online event provides all the right touch-points to drive company awareness and promote vacancies.